Can Large Language Models Automate Phishing Warning Explanations? A Controlled Experiment on Effectiveness and User Perception: B. Warning Messages

 \subsection{Llama feature-based explanations}

 \begin{itemize} \item \textit{IP address}.
 The link http://92.233.24.33 is a string of numbers instead of a normal website name.
 This site might be fake and try to trick you.
 You might be giving away your private information. \item \textit{Top-level domain mispositioned}.
 The link https://amazonservices.com.cz/ account.php has a strange company name extension.
 This site might be pretending to be something it's not.
 You might be disclosing private information. \item \textit{Link mismatch}.
-The link ``https://www.facebook.com/hacked/disavow? u=100000125023309\&nArdInDS2\&lit\_IT\&ext1548538159'' is an imitation of the original Facebook link.
+The link \url{https://www.facebook.com/hacked/disavow? u=100000125023309\&nArdInDS2\&lit\_IT\&ext1548538159} is an imitation of the original Facebook link.
 This site might be intended to take you to a different place.
 You might be disclosing private information. \end{itemize}